movementkitchen/website/src/pages/index.md

 ### Maybe you:

-- Train at the gym or take up exercise classes but keep getting injured
+- Keep getting injured at the gym or in exercise classes
 - Feel that your body isn't strong enough to support you when lifting heavy things
 - Keep hurting your lower back when carrying groceries or lifting your child out of the bath
 - Have weak, protruding abs that don't seem to respond to training